tymyrddin/purple/source/docs/audits/resilience/two-paths.md

 The combined benefits matter.
 ISO 27001 implementation satisfies many NIS2 requirements.
 ISO 27001 certification helps demonstrate that you have taken appropriate measures.
 Shared documentation and evidence reduce duplication.
 A single ISMS framework covers both.
 Mature processes reduce the overall compliance burden.

+Both paths share one requirement: that compliance evidence comes from tested control behaviour, not only from documented controls.
+ISO 27001 certification provides third-party validation that the management system exists and audits have been conducted.
+NIS2 supervisory oversight asks whether controls produce their intended effect under operational conditions.
+Neither substitutes for the behavioural evidence that stress tests, tabletop exercises, and targeted probing generate.
+Shared documentation reduces duplication of paperwork; shared testing cycles reduce duplication of the work that produces evidence worth presenting.

 ## When dual compliance makes sense